The Truth About Cholesterol

 Few people realise that this fatty acid is absolutely essential to the functioning and the health of the body.
 For example – it is needed to build and keep fluid in cellular membranes (this is important for communication), it also insulates nerves, produces vitamin D, hormones, and bile acid for digestion.
 So if the body needs it why is it getting so much bad publicity?

-How to lower your cholesterol naturally
+How to lower your lipid balance naturally

 Diet